Sunday, February 19, 2012

 The Pale Assassin is the first of two books by Patricia Elliott that tell the story of an aristocratic family during the French Revolution.
-I had the misfortune to read the second book, The Traitor's Smile, first, so I know how the story ends.
-But The Pale Assassin is just as good as its sequel and just as engaging and well written.

-In this novel we are introduced to our heroine, Eugenie Boncoeur, a 14 year old aristocrat and her older brother, Armand, a royalist who is intent on helping King Louis XVI and Marie Antoinette escape from Paris.
+In this novel readers are introduced to our heroine, Eugenie Boncoeur, a fourteen-year-old aristocrat and her older brother, Armand, a royalist who is intent on helping King Louis XVI and Marie Antoinette escape from Paris.
 Armand is part of a secret group who are plotting to save the King.
 Helping him is his best friend, Julien de Fortin, whom Eugenie doesn't much like.
 We also meet their adversaries, the "Pale Assassin", Raoul Goullet, an evil man who is intent upon destroying the Boncoeur family, and who is determined to kidnap Eugenie who has been promised to him in marriage.
 He is aided in his attack on the Boncoeurs by Guy Deschamps, a two-faced scoundrel, whom the naive Eugenie is infatuated with.
 Deschamps goes by the pseudonym of "Le Scapel".

 As the situation in Paris grows increasingly violent, the Boncoeurs realize, almost too late, that they must leave for England, where they have a wealthy uncle.
 Armand decides to delay their departure until the day King Louis is to be guillotined, also the day when the royalists plan to attack and save the king.
 Julien is part of this attack, but when things do not go as planned, Armand and Julien must change their plans.
 Will they be able to get Eugenie out of Paris, out of France and more importantly away from La Fantome?!!